-If you choose a too-large pot, the excess potting medium will stay too wet and the roots won’t be able to use all the extra water, causing the roots to rot.
+If you choose a too-large pot, the excess potting medium will stay too wet.
+The roots won’t be able to use all the extra water, causing the roots to rot.

-It may be too late in some instances, but I was able to tell by examining the plant that there was a good chance of saving it, which I did until scale took it out….
+It may be too late in some instances, but I was able to tell by examining the plant that there was a good chance of saving it, which I did until scale insects took it out….

-So, in my opinion, overwatering is a word that still has its place in the houseplant world.
-It simply means that you are not allowing your plant to dry out between waterings and may be allowing your plant to stand in water for too long a time.
+In my opinion, overwatering is a word that still has its place in the houseplant world.
+It simply means that you are not allowing your plant to dry out between waterings.
+Your plant may be standing in water for too long a time.